Communication: Assistant Professor

 Research and Academic Activities

-At Stony Brook University, Professor Capo studied the characteristics and motivations of Generation Z in his thesis.
-He has written papers on mental health awareness and crisis management and prevention on college campuses, as well as a series of papers on challenges faced by specific subsets of the college population including trandgender people, Muslims, and Republicans.
+At Stony Brook University, Professor Capo studied the characteristics and motivations of Post-Millennials in his thesis.
+He has written papers on mental health awareness and crisis management and prevention on college campuses, as well as a series of papers on challenges faced by specific subsets of the college population including transgender people, Muslims, and Republicans.

 For CUNY, Capo has given presentations on the psychological pressures faced by recent college graduates during the job search process and on the integration of FlipBoard into the classroom.
 He also served on the Communication Studies Curriculum and Assessment Committee.
 For SUNY, he was a member of the Advertising and Marketing Communications Curriculum Committee and the faculty advisor for the Jay and Patty Baker School of Business Career Fair, the Broadway Advertising and Public Relations Symposium with the Advertising and PR Agencies of Les Miserables and The Phantom of the Opera, and for Couch Commencement, a seven-day event featuring speeches for the class of 2020 by 50 notable individuals direct from their couches during NYC’s COVID-19 stay-at-home order.